 Q. Were you able to find an optimal thickness and depth combination in this research?

 A. We have some recommendations for the specific material used in this study.
 We have a design table that we can share for the foam concrete material but was not included in this presentation.
 We did a comparison among several insulation materials including foamed concrete, tire chips, foamed glass aggregates, and XPS board.

+Q. Was the insulation box used to create the sample box replicated in the real life soil scenario?
 A. We used XPS board around the sides to minimize heat transfer and to ensure heat transfer process in this test is vertical.
 In reality, the heat transfer in pavement is in the vertical direction.

 Development of High Friction Surface Treatment Pre-screening Protocols and an Alternative Friction Application.
 Thomas Bennert, PhD, Rutgers University, Center for Advanced Infrastructure and Transportation (CAIT) Associate Research Professor

 The use of HFST can improve surface friction in road pavements around curves to reduce lane departure crashes or on steep declines to improve braking.
 With HFST, hard angular stone is glued to the pavement surface in less than a ½ inch application.
 The aggregate of choice, calcined bauxite, is applied using epoxy.
 HFST must be applied to pavements in “good” or better condition (i.e. with no cracking or rutting).